-Feature-based Systems
+5.1.4 Feature-based Systems

 These represent the highest level of sophistication and flexibility available for the generation of sentences.
 Here every possible alternative for expressing a sentence or part of it can be chosen by means of features: we can say if a sentence is positive or negative, if it is declarative, imperative, or a question, which are the tenses used in its clauses, etc. Generation in this case is accomplished by incrementally collecting features for each part of the input sentence plan until the sentence is complete: this can be done either by traversing a feature selection network (see Sec.
-5.5.1) or via unification (see Sec.
-5.4.2).
+6.1) or via unification ([Kay, 1979]).

 The strength of a feature-based approach is that any distinction in language can be encoded as a feature in the system.
-On the other side, cons of this approach are that also in these systems -as in the previous ones- maintenance of feature interrelationships tends to be quite hard; moreover (but this is no more an issue nowadays) some authors [McRoy et al., 2001] report that quite often the entire grammar needs to be traversed, such systems tend to be too slow for real-time applications.
+On the other side, cons of this approach are that also in these systems -as in the previous ones-maintenance of feature interrelationships tends to be quite hard; moreover some authors [McRoy et al., 2001] report that since quite often the entire grammar needs to be traversed, such systems had previously tended to be too slow for real-time applications, but this is no longer an issue nowadays.